mkleijwegt/assignment-rater/README.md

 * Make sure it has two lines:
 login={your_organisation_name}
 oauth={your_token}
 * WARNING: Do not ever share your GitHub access token with anyone!
+The program only uses it to connect to GitHub and is only kept in memory for the duration of the program.
 * Setup a json file in the assignment-files directory with your assignment details (there are a few examples present).
 * Run AssignmentRaterFromFileTest as a JUnit test to make it rate a classroom assignment.
 * The resulting PDF files can be found in the project 'result' directory.